adaorachi/Grooveit_capstone/README.md

 your@pc:~$ npm start
 ```

-The app will open on your local host port 3000.
+The app will open on your localhost port 3000.

 <!-- run tests -->